Skip to Content

 The trick to making this recipe is to cook the potato, without it falling apart.
 You need to get a fine balance of par-boiling and frying, without the potato disintegrating.

-I have tried to cook this without par-boiling the potato, but it is difficult to properly cook the slices without burning them, as they need to be in the pan for quite a while.
+I have also tried to cook this without par-boiling the potato, but it is difficult to properly cook the slices without burning them, as they need to be in the pan for quite a while.
 Also if you par-boil them too long, the potatoes can fall apart and you cannot fry them.

-I have found that the best way to get good results is to bring to the boil in the water and then remove from the heat completely and let the potatoes sit in the hot water for 5 to 10 minutes.
 This cooks them sufficiently without destroying them, so you can then finish them off in the frying pan.
 And make sure they are well dried so they do not spit oil when you put them in the pan.

 Another tip is to use beef dripping to fry the potatoes.
 This imparts a certain taste to the potato which makes it special.
 We do this as well when we make French Fries.